cakefs-unreal/cakefs-unreal.github.io/docs/core-api/directories.md

 	if (DirectoryGame.TraverseSearchSubdirs(ECakePolicyOpDepth::Deep, ConfigDirSearch))
 	{
+		UE_LOG(LogTemp, Warning,
-		UE_LOG(LogTemp, Warning, TEXT("Found config at path: [%s]"), *ConfigDir.GetPathString())
+			TEXT("Found config at path: [%s]"),
+			*ConfigDir.GetPathString()
+		);
 	}
 	else
 	{
-		UE_LOG(LogTemp, Warning, TEXT("No config directory was found!"))
+		UE_LOG(LogTemp, Warning, TEXT("No config directory was found!"));
 	}
     ```

     The result from a search traversal will only return true if the search was successful, so we can branch on the result and safely use `ConfigDir` when it returns true.
 This is the most basic way to use the results from a search traversal, please see [traversal error handling](/core-api/error-handling/#traversal-error-handling-idioms) for a more detailed look at how to work with search traversal results.

 === "Blueprint"
 	{{ bp_img_dir('Traversal Example Search Launch') }}

 #### Filtered Traversals
 Filtered traversals are a special kind of traversal that only works with files and uses the CakeDir object's file extension filter to select which files to visit.
-A filtered traversal works with file traversals of any style.
 Every style has a files function that has the suffix `WithFilter`:

 1. `TraverseFilesWithFilter`
 1. `TraverseGuardedFilesWithFilter`
 1. `TraverseSearchFilesWithFilter`

-These functions add parameters in addition to the standard parameter list for that traversal style.
-These parameters allow us to control how the extension filter should be used to select which files to visit during the traversal operation.
 The default behavior of a filtered traversal is to visit any files whose file extensions are in the extension filter set.
+We can modify this default behavior through extra parameters, and we'll examine how in a bit.

 Let's start with a basic example: we'll use the filter to visit only `.txt` files in a directory and read the text data.
 Since we're using a file IO operation during each traversal step, we should use a guarded traversal so we can respond to errors.

 === "C++"